This article first appeared in Issue 200 and it

 Dear Graham,

-for the work you do in bringing out the Chronicle ever month.
-The
+the work you do in bringing out the Chronicle ever month.
+The paper

-paper is enjoyed by a great many people and is a source of
+is enjoyed by a great many people and is a source of conversation in

-conversation in many houses not to mention pubs.
-It is something we
+many houses not to mention pubs.
+It is something we all look forward

 However we realise that you need additional funds to run the